 Case in point: 2017 All-Star Erica Kelley caught our attention with just seven nominations from her coworkers.
-That year, some Ninjas received up to six times as many nominations, but the nominations for Erica were thoughtful and filled with examples of her excellence.
-One co-worker provided a bulleted list of the office-wide systems Erica had created to better support the team, and another detailed the multiple off-site meetings she had planned and flawlessly executed.
+That year, some Ninjas received up to six times as many nominations, but the nominations for Erica were thoughtful and filled with examples of her stellar work, from launching new office-wide systems to flawlessly executing off-site meetings.

 Tip #4: Show, Don’t Tell

 We get a lot of “My Ninja is amazing!”
 Of course, you’re amazing.
-You’re a Ninja after all.
+You’re a Ninja.
 But we need more.
 What exactly makes you amazing?